lubuntu-team/manual/source/3/3.2/3.2.20/screensaver.rst

 How to launch
 -------------

-To launch screensaver from the menu -> Prefrences -> Screensaver or run
+To launch screensaver from the menu -> Preferences -> Screensaver or run

 .. code::